tecxar/tecxar-piktojstest/README.md

 # tecxar-piktojstest

-# installation on both client and server
+# Installation on both client and server

 ## Project setup on server